ollelogdahl/latexal/README.md

 `latexal update <hostname>` to update remote with remoteside script.

 ### Constants may be modified!
 - `$STDPATH` points to standard include folder.
-All files in this directory will be copied to remote on `latexal update`, and used everytime a project is built.
+All files in this directory will be copied to remote on `latexal update`, and included to every project built.

 ## Usage